 This team has the expertise, experience, and ability to not only undertake but also complete the services needed for this project.
-The company has completed numerous Phase II investigations that are approximately of the size of this project.
-An example of this is the Phase II investigations of site 46Ph763 46Ph764.
+The company has completed numerous Phase II investigations that are approximately of the size of the possible additional work at the Logan Building Site.
+An example of this is the Phase II investigations of site 46Ph763 and 46Ph764.
 Fieldwork commenced on May 5, 2010, and a report presenting the results of the Phase II investigations of these two sites, as well as incorporating the results of the Phase I investigation for the entire project area, was submitted to the client on July 12, 2010.
 Thus, this team will not only be able to provide the needed services for this project, but will also be able to provide them in a timely manner.